oresat/oresat-backplane/README.md

 ## Electrical Specifications

+The board is designed for a [4 layer stackup](https://docs.oshpark.com/services/four-layer/) from [OSH Park](https://oshpark.com/) which has better RF performance than regular 2 layer board runs.

 The connectors that we use on this puppy are the:

 - RF (70 cm, L band, S band)